munificent/craftinginterpreters/book/functions.md

 make the code cleaner -- one of the luxuries we have with a hand-written parser.
 But it's roughly similar to how we parse infix operators.
 First, it parses a primary expression, the "left operand" to the call.
-Then, each time it sees a `(`, it calls `finishCall()` to parse the call expression with that expression as the callee.
+Then, each time it sees a `(`, it calls `finishCall()` to parse the call expression using the previously parsed expression as the callee.
 The returned expression becomes the new `expr` and it loops to see if the result is itself called.

-I know the `while (true)` and the explicit `break` is funny looking.
+The `while (true)` and the explicit `break` look dumb.
 It would be simpler as `while (match(LEFT_PAREN))`.
-I wrote it this way because later we'll add some more code before that `else` when we add support for properties on objects.
+It will make sense later when we add more code to this function to handle properties on objects.

 The code to parse the argument list is in this helper: